JenniferShelton/dc_2016_04/lessons/01_intro_and_cloud_setup.md

 The topic is fascinating but **this lesson says '5 minutes or less'** so let's get connected.

-### The Shell
+### The `shell`
 ---

-The **shell** is a program that presents a command line interface which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.
+The `shell` (aka  `BASH` or `terminal`)is a program that presents a command line interface which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.
 **The shell is an interpreter that helps translate our input into computer language.**

 There are many reasons to learn about the shell.